suruabiye/suruabiye/README.md

 - :seedling: Exploring NLP & TTS with python and Looking to build an awesome project Web3/Blockchain,

-- :zap: In my free time, I try to learn new things like.
+- :zap: In my free time, I dabble into music.
 </p>

  ## Let's Connect